koalaverse/KraljicMatrix/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Dropped the redundant "An R Package for" in the description section
+* Added the URL for the seminal Kraljic Matrix paper
-* Added a reference for the seminal Kraljic Matrix paper (no DOI exists)
+* Changed "An Quantified" to "A Quantified" in the title

 ## Test environment